willow-ahrens/symmetry-benchmarks/README.md

 ## Software dependencies

 A Unix (Mac or Linux) system is required to run the artifact.
+ARM hardware is required to use the pre-built docker image included with the artifact.

 Dependencies which must be downloaded are documented in \texttt{Dockerfile}:
 - Julia v1.10.4